 A low-cholesterol food list is rich in soluble fiber (fiber that can dissolve into water).
 Soluble fiber grabs cholesterol in your gut – before it gets into your bloodstream – and helps lower bad LDL cholesterol levels.

 Foods rich in soluble fiber include:

 - Kidney beans

-Build more of these types of foods into your diet.
-Try oatmeal and whole-grain toast for breakfast, curried lentils for lunch, or turkey chili with kidney beans for dinner.
+It’s easy to build more of these types of foods into your diet.
+Try oatmeal and whole grain toast for breakfast, curried lentils for lunch, or turkey chili with kidney beans for dinner.

-There’s nothing wrong with grabbing a snack between meals to boost your energy or settle the rumbling in your stomach that your coworker just overheard.
+There’s nothing wrong with grabbing a snack between meals to boost your energy or settle your rumbling stomach.
 But common snack foods like chips, microwavable popcorn, cookies, pastries or crackers are high in trans and saturated fats.

-On the other hand, snacking on fruits, vegetables and nuts not only can help you avoid bad fats, but also get good fats and fiber.
+On the other hand, snacking on fruits, vegetables and nuts not only helps you avoid bad fats, but also helps you get good fats and fiber.

 Raw nuts are high in unsaturated fats – which are the best kind of fats.
-They raise your good HDL cholesterol levels and lower your bad LDL cholesterol levels.
-Other examples of foods high in unsaturated fat include avocados and olives.
+Nuts are great for a heart-healthy diet because they raise your good HDL cholesterol levels and lower your bad LDL cholesterol levels.
+Other examples of foods that are high in unsaturated fat include avocados and olives.

-Nuts – along with many fruits and veggies – can also be great sources of soluble fiber.
+Nuts – along with many fruits and veggies – can also be a great source of soluble fiber.
 Adding as many of these foods as you can to your diet can be a double-dose of cholesterol-reducing impact.

 Not sure where to start?
 Here are some suggestions: